New York Times-bestselling author of Dear Martin and Odd One Out

 • Say Hello To My Little Friends – a lesson in developing sympathetic, true-to-life characters

-• Rodent Writing 101 – using the mnemonic “Even Rats Avoid Icky Cauliflower,” a lesson that stresses the importance of Exploration, Research, Authenticity, Imperfection and Collaboration in the story-making processCategories: Bestselling Author Speakers, Black History Month Speakers, Children's Author Speakers, Civil Rights + Social Justice Speakers, College + University Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, LGBTQ + Gender Issues Speakers, Library + Community Reads Speakers, New Speakers, Young Adult Author Speakers
+• Rodent Writing 101 – using the mnemonic “Even Rats Avoid Icky Cauliflower,” a lesson that stresses the importance of Exploration, Research, Authenticity, Imperfection and Collaboration in the story-making processCategories: Bestselling Author Speakers, Black History Month Speakers, Children's Author Speakers, Civil Rights + Social Justice Speakers, College + University Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, First-Year Experience Speakers, LGBTQ + Gender Issues Speakers, Library + Community Reads Speakers, Young Adult Author Speakers

 Praise for Nic Stone